This article covers the fine details of grading in Canvas. For a basic overview of Canvas grading, see All About Grading.

 - Percentage: Canvas will convert the points you enter to a percentage.
-If you enter "18", which is 90% of of the total available points, Canvas will display "90%."
-You can enter the percentage yourself, but if you do not add "%", Canvas will assume you are entering points.
+If you enter 18, which is 90% of the total available points, Canvas will display "90%."
+You can enter the percentage yourself, but if you do not add %, Canvas will assume you are entering points.
 In this case, entering "90" will result in a display of "450", because 90 points out of 20 is 450%.

 Note that if you want to view comments you leave on individual grades, you must navigate to the student's "Grades" page, where you can view/use Submission Details.
 (Students can view these comments normally.)

-TIP: Mute the assignment while you are changing grades so that you can reveal grades all at once.
+TIP: Hide the grades while you are changing grades so that you can reveal grades all at once.